On the efficiency of Stochastic Quasi-Newton Methods for Deep Learning: Empirical study

-The results of the experiments regarding this network are summarized in \Cref{FigB} (see also Figures 14--19) As in the ResNet-20 architecture, we observe also in this network some oscillations in test accuracy curves but with lower-amplitude variations.
-This might be due to the minor number of BN layers present in ConvNet3FC2.
+\item{\textit{ConvNet3FC2.}} The results of the experiments regarding this network are summarized in \Cref{FigB} (see also Figures 14--19).
+We observe also in this network some oscillations in test accuracy curves but with lower amplitude variations.
 The experiments show that sL-BFGS-TR still produces better testing/training accuracy than sL-SR1-TR on CIFAR10 while both algorithms behave similarly on MNIST and Fashion-MNIST datasets.
-Besides, sL-BFGS-TR with $bs=100$ within 10 epochs achieves the highest accuracy faster than sL-SR1-TR (see \Cref{FigB} (k)).
-The exact reason of the different behavior of the two stochastic QN algorithms with networks \textbf{not} employing BN layers is not completely clear and would deserve further investigation.
+Besides, sL-BFGS-TR with $bs=100$ within 10 epochs achieves the highest accuracy faster than sL-SR1-TR. \end{itemize}